Hritikbansal/RNNs_SVA_OOD/Binaryclassifier/README.md

 1. RNN_ARCH is one from - {'LSTM', 'DECAY', 'GRU', 'ONLSTM'}
 2. <training setting> defines the training setting that is to be used, is one from - {domain_adaption, inter, domain_adaption2}
 NOTE: This argument is not required for Natural setting.
-And "domain_adaption" and "domain_adaption2" refer to Selective and Selective 2 setting, while "inter" refers to Intermediate setting.

 * If you want to test the trained models on Grammaticality Judgement task.
 ```